mdayat/quicks/README.md

   pnpm check-lint && pnpm check-format
 ```

-Lastly, to check if all the e2e test scenarios pass.
+Lastly, to check if all the e2e test scenarios pass:

 ```bash
   pnpm test-e2e